-- √ Patient demographic
+- ✓ Patient demographic

 - ✓ Patient condition

-- √ Cause of defect (patient diagnosis)
+- ✓ Cause of defect (patient diagnosis)

 - ✓ Prior treatments

 Jane Doe is a 35-year-old female, who was first presented to my care in January 2016.
-The patient described progressive, unrelenting and disabling pain in their right knee since July 2015, which has persisted for over 6 months.
-The patient has been unresponsive to all conservative treatments, including 6 weeks of physical therapy: DESCRIBE ALL PREVIOUS FAILED TREATMENTS.
+The patient described progressive, unrelenting and debilitating pain in the patient's right knee since July 2015, which has persisted for over 6 months.
+The patient is an avid runner and has a lesion associated with repetitive trauma to the right knee.
+The patient has been unresponsive to all conservative treatments, including: DESCRIBE ALL PREVIOUS FAILED TREATMENTS.